mio3io/mio3_uv/README.md

 ### Vertex Operations

 -   **Relax**: Smooth selected vertices
--   **Adjust Edge Length**: Adjust length based on geometry/equalize length
+-   **Distribute UVs**: Distribute UVs based on geometry/equalize edge length
 -   **Circle**: Adjust to form a clean circle
 -   **Offset Boundary**: Expand or shrink the boundary UVs of the island